IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 - [UID2 SDK for Android Reference Guide](../sdks/uid2-sdk-ref-android.md)
 - [UID2 SDK for iOS Reference Guide](../sdks/uid2-sdk-ref-ios.md)

-(**GWH__SW not sure what it means "Follow the instructions on a draft version of a new UID2 SDK for Android reference guide" please clarify.**)
+(**GWH__SW my earlier question: not sure what it means "Follow the instructions on a draft version of a new UID2 SDK for Android reference guide" please clarify.
+Still not sure if I've linked to the correct guides but I hope so please verify.**)

 At this point, you are ready to start generating UID2 tokens using the SDK.

 ### Using the UID2 Integration Environment

-By default, the SDK is configured to work with the UID2 production environment: [https://prod.uidapi.com](https://prod.uidapi.com).
-If you want to use the UID2 integration environment instead, provide the following URL in your call to initialize UID2Manager:
+By default, the SDK is configured to work with the UID2 production environment: `https://prod.uidapi.com`.
+If you want to use the integration environment instead, provide the following URL in your call to initialize `UID2Manager`:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>